 After a few days (depending on the weather), a mold should form on the top.
 When this mold forms it time to get excited.
 This method mimics the rotting of the TOMATO in nature or the actions of the digestive system of an animal and breaks down the clear gel coat around the seeds, which prevents the seed from sprouting inside the TOMATO or in your stomach.
 Once the mold covers the entire top of the liquid and the seeds have begun to sink, the gel coat has been broken down and they are ready for cleaning.
-Be careful not to leave the seeds in the jar for too long at this point because once the gel coat is broken down the seeds may sprout in the jar and you will have to start over.
+Be careful not to leave the seeds in the jar for too long at this point because once the gel coat is broken down the plant is dead brown and almost crispy, the seeds are ready.
+If the seeds are mostly dry and a rainstorm is coming, go chop the seed heads off and bring them inside to dry down the rest of the way before processing the seed.
+It is even better to pull up the whole plants and hang them up in the garage to finish drying.
+Place a tarp under them to catch the shattered seed.